Wolves win Game 5 now one game from winning series

 Donato tallied his second in the final minute, scoring at 19:20, but the Wolves secured the 7-4 victory.
 Goaltender Oscar Dansk (5-3) stopped 24 shots.

 The Wolves return to Allstate Arena to host Game 6 on Monday, May 13 at 7 p.m. and, if necessary, Game 7 on Wednesday, May 15.
-For tickets, visit ChicagoWolves.com
+For tickets, visit ChicagoWolves.com or call 1-800-THE-WOLVES.

 Latest posts by Ray Hanania (see all)